 The American Recovery and Reinvestment Act (ARRA) of 2009 lowered the refundability threshold from $10,000 to $3,000, thus allowing more low-income families to qualify for a credit refund.
 At the end of 2012 the ARRA changes were extended for five years (through the end of 2017) as part of the American Taxpayer Relief Act.
 Thus, beginning in 2018, the refundability threshold was increased once again to families with earnings over $10,000.

 In December 2017 the Tax Cuts and Jobs Act (TCJA) of 2017 passed, which increased the amount of the Child Tax Credit up to $2,000, as well as increasing the income eligibility guidelines.
 The TCJA also increased the amount of the child tax credit that is refundable (known as the Child Additional Tax Credit) up to $1,400.
 However, the law caps the refundable portion of the child tax credit to 15% of the household’s earned income that exceeds $4,500.

 Unlike a government benefit, which is funded through specific allocations and expenditures, federal tax credits are dispersed from tax revenue collected by the IRS.

 Summary of the Child Tax Credit

-The Child Tax Credit (CTC) is a tax benefit offered by the federal government for taxpayers raising dependent children under the age of 17.
-It is designed to reduce or eliminate a taxpayer’s federal income tax liability and may provide a refund.
+The Child Tax Credit (CTC) is a tax benefit offered by the federal government for taxpayers with dependent children under the age of 17.
+It is designed to reduce or eliminate a taxpayer’s federal income tax liability.